Newsletter from the President of Aix-Marseille University to the entire university community.

 Dear all of you,

-At the end of this first week of the new school year, which is taking place under exceptional conditions, I would like to inform you of new health instructions that apply to all of us at all our sites, as well as the continuation of our actions.
+At the end of this first week of the new school year, which is taking place in exceptional conditions, I would like to inform you of new health instructions which apply to all of us on all our sites, as well as the continuation of our actions.

 Always take great care of yourself and others.

-1. Postponement of festive events and new health instructions for events
+1. Postponement of festive events and new health instructions for the events

-The uncertainty of the health evolution does not allow us, to date, to set new dates.
+The uncertainty of the sanitary evolution does not allow us, to date, to set new dates.